Subserial/bevy_winit_hook/README.md

 # bevy_winit_hook

 Exposes hooks to update winit::window::WindowBuilder and the resulting winit::window::Window.
 Also exposes a callback for change events.

-## This is a fork of [bevy_winit](https://github.com/bevyengine/bevy/tree/main/crates/bevy_winit)!
+This is a fork of [bevy_winit](https://github.com/bevyengine/bevy/tree/main/crates/bevy_winit).

-Almost everything in this repo is from bevy_winit v0.12.1 and not original.
-Git is confusing!
+Currently compatible with bevy v0.12.1.

 ## Example